ngeiswei/tv-toolbox/README.md

 premises, which are approximately 0.05.
 All concluding second order distributions are shifted to the left.

-Finally, these last plots show the concluding distributions when the premises have null confidence.
+These next plots show the concluding distributions when the premises have null confidence.

 ![](plots/independence-conjunction-introduction-a1_1_b1_1_a2_1_b2_1.png)
 ![](plots/unidistrolet-conjunction-introduction-a1_1_b1_1_a2_1_b2_1.png)